 ANDREW BUCKOKE is a former journalist who lived and worked in Africa for over 25 years.
 He was a foreign correspondent for The Observer, The Guardian, Financial Times and The Economist, and East Africa correspondent for The Times based in Nairobi.
 He is the author of Fishing in Africa: A Guide to War and Corruption, originally published in 1991, based on his experiences of travelling and reporting in Africa.
 He now lives in the UK.

 MARK SOLMS is a South African neuropsychologist and psychoanalyst.
 He is Professor of Neuropsychology at the University of Cape Town, Director of the Neuro-Psychoanalysis Centre of the New York Psychoanalytic Institute and co-chair of the International Neuro-Psychoanalysis Society.
-Formerly based in London, he returned to South Africa in 2002 to revitalise an historic wine farm, where he runs a winemaking business and social enterprise.
+Formerly based in London, he returned to South Africa in 2002 to revitalise an historic wine farm, where he established a winemaking business and social enterprise.

 Registered Charity No. 1112985